isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2223.md

 ### Description

-Providing customized HR outsourcing services combined with Human Capital Management solutions/SaaS such as Employment Information System, Leave Management, Expense Claims, Time Attendance, Payroll Benefits that includes mobile app.
+Match Resources Pte Ltd is a full-service Human Resources consulting firm that uses an innovative SaaS HRSS ecosystem.
+The firm combines HR management expertise and cutting-edge cloud software to support local SMEs in digitizing and automating their crucial HR processes.
+The SaaS modules include Employment Information System, Leave Management, Expense Claims, Time Attendance, and Payroll Processing, all of which are conveniently accessible via a mobile application.

 ### Details of Solution